willie3838/swimmers-visualization/README.md

 and weaknesses based on their results at competitions.

 ## Technologies
-This is project was created with:
+This project was created with:
 * Tailwind CSS
 * React
 * Recharts